-Whether you are a seafarer on a merchant ship or a ship manager/owner of a vessel, one of the biggest nightmares for any maritime professional is any kind of oil pollution accident from a ship.
+As a seafarer on a merchant ship or as a ship manager/owner of a vessel, one of the biggest nightmares is that of any kind of oil pollution accident from a ship.

 A ship produces oil and water mixture on a daily basis which needs to be separated from each other, before discharging the dirty water out of ship using equipment such as oily water separator.